Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ```

 #### Option 2 - Use a managed identity to identify your app.
-If you use managed identity, you need deploy your app on the Azure Spring Cloud, please refer to [Azure Spring Cloud TLS][Azure Spring Cloud TLS]
+If you use managed identity, you need deploy your app on the Azure Spring Cloud or in Azure virtual machine, please refer to [Deploy Application Azure Spring Cloud][Deploy Application Azure Spring Cloud] and [Azure Spring Cloud TLS][Azure Spring Cloud TLS]
+If you deploy your app on the Azure Spring Cloud, please refer to the following steps:
 Firstly, you need have an Azure Spring Cloud instance.
 If you don't have one, you can create it via the command line below:

 ```shell